Skip to content

 • A later step where you want to display the data from that form field.

-Variables establish intelligent data connections between workflow steps, enabling automated information transfer and personalization:
+Variables create smart data connections between workflow steps for automated information transfer:

 • Source: The form field where someone enters information.